Peg earned a BA Degree at UTD and a Master's Certificate in Project Mgmt. She managed multi-million dollar telecom projects across the U.S.

 I worked as an executive secretary to a wealthy woman who was the president of three companies.
 In the previous year, her husband passed away.
 Following his departure, a couple of employees left the firm since their role in the business was not needed.

 In some organizations, the company is willing to reimburse employees who take college courses whether they pertain to the industry or just lead to the completion of a college degree.
-When I worked for a bank many years ago they had a policy that for every banking class an employee successfully completed, they would get a small raise.
-One class at a time I was able to raise my own salary by attending class, opening a few books and reading some chapters on the legal aspects of my job.
+When I worked for a bank years ago their policy was that for every banking class a worker successfully completed, the employee would get a small weekly raise.
+One class at a time, I was able to raise my salary by attending class, opening a few books, and reading information on the legal aspects of my job.

 "Educate yourself by communicating with those who can teach you the most."

-That reminds me of another quote from America's foremost business philosopher, Jim Rohn, who said, "Don't be lazy in learning.
+"Don't be lazy in learning.
 It doesn't get more simple than that."
-2

 Organize a Lunch and Learn Program